dsk52/hugo-gentoo-theme/README.md

 This theme has a motif of Gentoo penguin.

+## Feature

+- Responsive Design
+- Support for Tags
+- Support for some json-ld
+- Analysis with Google Analytics

 ## Get the Theme
 Inside the folder of your Hugo site run: